 Garden Waste Collection Service restarted 11 May 2020

 Current permits valid up to 30 June 2020 are now valid until the end of August 2020.
+The new collection season runs from the 1 September 2020 to 31 August 2021 with a winter break in December, January and February.
+Permits are on sale here.
 Any enquiries about garden waste should be sent to firstname.lastname@example.org.

 Rubbish and recycling collections – (household and commercial)

 Rubbish and recycling collections are operating as usual.
 However, please be advised that due to staff shortages we may need to suspend some services at short notice.

 Please put out your bin for collection for 7am on your scheduled collection day as there may be changes to your collection time.
 If your bins are not emptied by 5pm please take them off the street and present them again on the next scheduled collection day.
 Regular updates will be provided on the Council’s website and social media.

 If you have put your bin out for collection on the scheduled day and it was not collected, yet your neighbour’s bins were collected please report it here: report a missed bin or call 01349 886603.